jjvanzon/Circular-Language-Spec/broader-view/object-storage.md

     - One of the tasks of the *Object Storage* module is use disk and memory storage in a unified way.
 Objects should not be actively stored on disk and actively loaded into memory.
 Stored objects should automatically load into memory when being operated on.
 Memory works like a caching mechanism for stored objects.
 Unifying disk and memory is about using objects, that are persistent, while not worrying about actively saving them to disk or performance lags of disk-based objects compared to objects stored in memory.

     - The ideas about unifying disk and memory are not fully worked out yet.
 The article only contains a throw-together of ideas.
 It was not implemented inside any of the versions of Encircle yet.
-Unifying disk and memory would perhaps have been the next principle to be implemented inside experiment 2.0, but then developments took another course.
+Unifying disk and memory might perhaps have been the next principle to be implemented inside experiment 2.0, but then developments took another course.

 - ### Caching